maemo-leste/maemo-user-guide/source/chapters/ui.rst

 Selecting this will open the :ref:`chapters/clock:Clock & Alarms` application, allowing you to set the date and hour, and manage alarms.

+.. index:: Connect to Wi-Fi
-.. index:: Connect to wifi
+.. index:: Connect to internet

 Internet connection menu
 """"""""""""""""""""""""